-Over the past century Deuter back systems and technologies have been re-designed time and time again.
-The brand is centered around three core principles: quality, innovation and sustainability.
-Their packs: function, fit and ventilation.
-Since Deuter has a handful of different back systems designed for all sorts of disciplines, we thought we’d make the shopping process a bit easier to help you choose the best pack.
-Since we have such a great relationship with Deuter here at TMS, even if you don’t see the pack you want on our website, or it’s currently out-of-stock, go ahead and give us a call.
-We’ll order it immediately and Deuter will drop-ship it straight to you!
+Deuter back systems and technologies are centered around three core principles: quality, innovation and sustainability and their packs focus on: function, fit and ventilation.
+Since Deuter has a handful of different back systems designed for all sorts of disciplines, we thought we’d make the shopping process a bit easier to help you choose the best pack by outlining the main points of each system.

 SL – Women’s Fit

 The Aircomfort system is a little different on several packs, but they all share one important feature: sweat reduction.
 It reduces perspiration up to 25%, thus greatly improving your performance and comfort.
 With 3-way ventilation, one at either side and one at the bottom, you’ll feel good hauling your pack load all day long (comfortable up to roughly 40 lbs.), even in hotter temps and damp climates.
-Examples of Aircomfort packs: AC Lite 22 , Futura Vario Pro 50+10, AC Aera 30 & AC Aera SL
+Examples of Aircomfort packs: Futura Vario Pro 50+10, & Futura 22.

 The Airstripes system is featured in Deuter hydration packs, bike packs and race packs.
 The padded back foam is made of mesh and have a contoured surface, minimizing contact with your back and increasing ventilation.
-The Bike One and the Trans Alpine packs also have flexible aluminum supports that allow you to custom-fit the back system to your body, depending on weight load or activity.
+Airstripes system packs also have flexible aluminum supports that allow you to custom-fit the back system to your body, depending on weight load or activity.
 If you like to run and ride, you could easily use one pack for both sports by quickly twisting and manipulating the aluminum stays.
-Examples of Airstripes packs: Trans Alpine 25 , Bike One 18 SL
+Examples of Airstripes packs: Compact EXP 12 Hydration, Trans Alpine 30

 Deuter Family & Kids